Phase IV (1974 film): Production

-Ken Middleham, the wildlife photographer who shot the insect sequences for Phase IV, also shot the insect sequences for the documentary The Hellstrom Chronicle.
+Ken Middleham, the wildlife photographer who shot the insect sequences for Phase IV, also shot the insect sequences for the satire The Hellstrom Chronicle.
 Both feature extensive use of close-up photography of insects.

-Computers used by Lesko were not dummy sets of flashing lights, but real-life computers, like the GEC 2050.
+Computers used by Lesko were not dummy sets of flashing lights, but real computers, like the GEC 2050.

 The idea for Phase IV was apparently hatched over cocktails in 1971, when Peter Bart at Paramount had dinner with Raul Radin and asked him what's cooking.
 Radin responded an ant story, though he actually had nothing.
 Radin subsequently called Bass, who had a friend who worked with ants and they quickly agreed to work together.

-During production, Saul Bass was concerned with 20-year-old Lynne Frederick’s figure, since she was playing a 16-year-old.
+During production, Saul Bass was concerned with twenty-year-old Lynne Frederick's figure, since she was playing a sixteen-year-old.
 She was forced to wear a specially designed and painful iron-clad corset to bind her breasts (to make her appear younger) throughout production.
 Bass also attempted to persuade Frederick to restrict her diet to chicken broth and black coffee.

-According to the book Future Tense, "Bass originally filmed a spectacular, surreal montage lasting four minutes, showing what life would be like on the 'new' Earth, but this was cut by the distributor."
-The montage was intended to suggest that the two surviving characters were altered by the ants' creation of the next step in evolution for humanity and insects.
+According to the book Future Tense, "Bass filmed a spectacular, surreal montage lasting four minutes, showing what life would be like on the 'new' Earth, but this was cut by the distributor."
+The montage was intended to suggest that the two surviving characters were altered by the ants' creation of the next step in evolution for humanity and ants.
 Shots from the original montage sequence appear in the theatrical trailer, which was likely prepared before the cuts were made to the film.

 In early 2012, a faded print of the original ending sequence was found in the Saul Bass Collection at the Academy Film Archive in a preview version of the film, which was originally shown to test audiences in 1973.
 In June 2012, this excerpt was screened to the public in Los Angeles at the Cinefamily cinematheque following a showing of the theatrical version.
 The Academy Film Archive was able to find the original film elements for the montage, a set of separation masters, in Paramount Studio's archives.
 The archive staff recombined the separations, color-timed them for presentation and had them digitally scanned.
-This recovered montage ending, along with a brand new 35mm print of the theatrical version, premiered at the Alamo Drafthouse in Austin, Texas, as a part of a full day of films by Saul Bass in December 2012, before being shown at select arthouse theaters in other cities.
+This recovered montage ending, along with a brand new 35-m.m. print of the theatrical version, premiered at the Alamo Drafthouse in Austin, Texas, as a part of a full day of films by Saul Bass in December 2012, before being shown at select arthouse theaters in other cities.

 The novelization of Mayo Simon's screenplay, written by Barry N. Malzberg, gives a hint of the final version by Bass, as it uses the uncut version of Simon's script.